Mohs: The Gold Standard

 Lifesaving new medications for people with advanced melanoma, called targeted therapies and immunotherapies, have grabbed the biggest skin cancer headlines in the past few years, and that’s good news.
 But for people with the more common nonmelanoma skin cancers, basal cell and squamous cell carcinoma (BCC and SCC), an older technique has also been drawing more attention and favor than ever.
 I recently led the task force to establish consensus guidelines on the treatment of BCC and SCC, which were published this year.
 They demonstrate that Mohs surgery is the treatment of choice for many BCCs and SCCS, and the single most precise and effective method for eliminating these cancers.1-3

 Did you know your chance of developing a nonmelanoma skin cancer in your lifetime is about one in five?
-More than 5.4 million cases of BCC and SCC are treated in over 3.3 million people each year.
+More than 5.3 million cases of BCC and SCC are diagnosed in the U.S. each year.
 Exposure to ultraviolet (UV) light, either from the sun or from indoor tanning, is the greatest risk factor for developing these skin cancers, so it’s not surprising that approximately 80 percent of these cancers occur on the head and neck, where exposure is greatest.
 Unfortunately, since these are the most conspicuous skin cancers, they are also the most cosmetically challenging, capable of becoming disfiguring and sometimes dangerous if not caught at an early stage.

 That’s why I want you to know just what Mohs surgery is, how it works, and what it can do to leave you cancer-free while looking the best you can after surgery.

 How Mohs surgery works

 Sometimes known as Mohs micrographic surgery, the technique was invented in the 1930s by Dr. Frederic Mohs at the University of Wisconsin, but it didn’t develop into a mainstream treatment until practitioners such as NYU dermatologist Perry Robins, MD, refined the technique and spread the word about it in the 1970s and 1980s.
 The use of Mohs surgery has especially been growing in the past 15 years, above all for skin cancers in the head and neck region.2-5